This versatile recipe uses a slow cooker to make tender Moroccan Lentils. Serve the lentils over rice, or puree it into a soup. The choice is yours!

 - 4 cups chopped chard leaves

-- Place the lentils, broth, onion, carrot, garlic, ras el hanout, and salt in the crock of a large slow cooker.
+- Place the lentils, broth, onion, carrot, garlic, Ras El Hanout, and 2 teaspoons salt in the crock of a large slow cooker.
 Cook on low for 8 to 10 hours, until the lentils are tender.

-- Stir in the chard leaves and allow to warm for half an hour.
+- Stir in the chard leaves and allow them to warm for half an hour.

-- Serve with lemon wedges for squeezing and optional toppings.
+- Serve with lemon wedges for squeezing and optional toppings like fresh cilantro or fresh parsley.